 Set posting deadlines and stick to them, consistently.
 (P.S.
 Editorial calendars help!)

 So how do you “up the ante” on how often search engine bots come back to crawl your site?
-Depends on many things!
-However, if you have a blog and publish posts regularly, search algorithms do (eventually) pick up on that and start visiting your site more often.
+It depends on many things!
+However, if you have a blog and publish posts regularly, search algorithms (eventually) pick up on that and start visiting your site more often.

 4. Optimize time management skills